The Ten Freedoms

 Thou shalt not kill.

 Following God's way means tolerating other people's faults and behaviours, knowing that it is for God, not you, to judge them.
 You will never hate anyone, much less want to hurt or kill them.
-You'll be free of mental poisons such as hatred and vengeance.
+You'll be free of mental poisons such as resentment, hatred, and vengeance.

 7. Adultery: